State Library Victoria: 20th century

 In 1909, most of the remaining Intercolonial Exhibition buildings were closed and the Great Hall was demolished.
 On part of the land they occupied, Baldwin Spencer Hall was built (now the "Russell Street Welcome Zone"), and work began on the library's famed Domed Reading Room.
 Opened in 1913, it was designed by Bates, Peebles and Smart, the successor to Joseph Reed's firm, now known as Bates Smart.
 Its construction led to much less use of Queen's Hall, which led to it becoming the home of a reborn I&T Museum in 1915.

+The reading room was refurbished and reopened in 2003 as the La Trobe Reading Room, with the dome's skylights that had been hidden behind copper sheathing since 1959 again revealed.

 In 1928 the South Rotunda opened.
 The McAllan Gallery on the LaTrobe Street side was built in 1932.
 In 1940, the North Rotunda opened.

 The Public Library, National Gallery and Museums Act 1944 organisationally separated the four major cultural institutions, while they continued to share the one site.

 In 1959, the dome's skylights were covered in copper sheets due to water leakage, creating the dim atmosphere that characterised the Library for decades.

 In 1963, the south-west courtyard next to the dome became a planetarium.
 (This space is now the Pauline Gandel Children's Quarter.)

 In 1965, the La Trobe Library was opened to house the Library's Australiana collections.
-This building later become the Conference Centre and Theatrette.
+This building later became the Conference Centre and Theatrette.

 The National Gallery of Victoria (NGV) moved to a new home in St Kilda Road in 1968.
 This led to the I&T Museum moving out of Queen's Hall and into the NGV's buildings.
 Queen's Hall returned to Library use.

 In 1971 the Lending Library closed.
 Melbourne's CBD was to be without a public lending library until the opening of the City Library in 2004.